GoStar1/nft/README.md

 #### Mint

 Input a name, description and upload a file (image) to mint an NFT.
 Once minted, a representation of this NFT will be displayed in the marketplace and it will be owned by its creator.
 This is open for everyone, meaning everyone can participate in this NFT creation through this platform.
+The listing fee is 0.025 BNB.

 #### Buy NFT